binary-manu/static-cross-openssh/README.md

 script][original-script].

 It worked well, but it didn't support cross compilation.
-Also, it would redownload stuff everytime it was run.
+Also, it would re-download stuff every time it was run.
 So I turned it into a set of Makefiles to take advantage of its dependency tracking, then added cross-compilation support by automatically downloading ready-made toolchains from [bootlin][bootlin-toolchains].